akka/akka/docs/src/main/paradox/scala/http/common/http-model.md

 When the Akka HTTP server receives an HTTP request it tries to parse all its headers into their respective model classes.
 Independently of whether this succeeds or not, the HTTP layer will always pass on all received headers to the application.
-Unknown headers as well as ones with invalid syntax (according to the header parser) will be made available as `RawHeader` instances.
+Unknown headers as well as ones with invalid syntax (according to the header parser) will be made available as @unidoc[RawHeader] instances.
 For the ones exhibiting parsing errors a warning message is logged depending on the value of the `illegal-header-warnings` config setting.

 Some headers have special status in HTTP and are therefore treated differently from "regular" headers:

 Content-Type
-: The Content-Type of an HTTP message is modeled as the `contentType` field of the `HttpEntity`.
+: The Content-Type of an HTTP message is modeled as the `contentType` field of the @unidoc[HttpEntity].
 The `Content-Type` header therefore doesn't appear in the `headers` sequence of a message.
 Also, a `Content-Type` header instance that is explicitly added to the `headers` of a request or response will not be rendered onto the wire and trigger a warning being logged instead!